yousefissa/discord-authentication/readme.md

 # Discord-Auth Bot

-One of my first Node projects! this is a bot that communicates with a mongodb to change a boolean
+One of my first Node projects!
+This is a bot that communicates with a mongodb to change a boolean.
+This bot also allows users to role themselves.
+In my server I used this to allow users to role themselves as afk so they would not get kicked for inactivity.

-A bot that reads a MongoDB and changes a value upon a user message.

 ### Prerequisites